vtatai/ptcdt/README.md

 -----
 This is a simple tool to enable Thrift contract/consumer-driven testing.
 It enables one to spin up a Thrift server which mocks replies based on a JSON contract definition.

 Still under heavy development.
-Use it at your risk.
+Use it at your own risk.
 YMMV.
 If it doesn't work, fix it!

 Usage
 -----

+For a sample configuration check

 Development
 -----------